 We must invest in our own self-improvement and preparation, continually striving against stagnation and deterioration, and the powerful pulls of the world.

 John Ritenbaugh, cuing on Deuteronomy 30:15-20, maintains that our worldview must include the value of our calling, determining the kinds of choices we make to overcome and pursue our spiritual journey.
 We alone can determine the value of that calling.
 The primary responsibility of the church is to continue what Jesus started in …

 We are all susceptible to evil influences, which encourage us to compromise.
 Each time we act righteously, we increase our ability to resist temptation.

 John Ritenbaugh suggests that we need to look at "political correctness" as God looks at it, the culmination of 200 years of Satanic 'progressive,' humanistic, 'liberal' education.
 Political correctness has emerged as a deadly, hypnotic Satanic delusion, infecting politics, science, education, news reporting, and …

 Margaret Sanger, the founder of Planned Parenthood, considered the black race inferior, and sought a way to reduce it.
 The black population is beginning to die out.

-We often take our children's toys for granted, but they are actually tools that can teach either right or wrong.
-John Reid gives some guidelines for choosing proper toys for our kids.
+We often take our children's toys for granted, but they are tools that can teach either right or wrong.
+Here are guidelines for choosing appropriate toys.